Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-a-serverless-function.md

 # How to Deploy a Serverless Function

-In this tutorial, you will learn how to deploy a function using Genezio, a serverless deployment platform that simplifies app management and reduces costs.
+In this tutorial, you will learn how to deploy functions or serverless workloads on Genezio.
 We'll cover the benefits, answer common questions, and provide detailed deployment steps.

+Genezio is a Function-as-a-Service (FaaS) platform that simplifies cloud deployments and significantly reduces infrastructure costs.

 **Do I need to modify my source code?** Make sure you export your function as a `handler` that will process events.
 Check out [this section](#2-ensure-you-have-a-nodejs-function-handler) to see a code snippet.